TheDutchCoder/ColorConvert/README.md

 You can convert any hex, rgb(a) or hsl(a) color in the following sequence: hex -> rgba -> hsla -> hex (etc).

 ## Installation
-You can easily install the plug-ing through Will Bond's excellent Package Control (https://sublime.wbond.net/).
+You can easily install the plug-in through Will Bond's excellent Package Control (https://sublime.wbond.net/).
 If you want to install this plug-in manually for some reason, simply clone this repo into your packages directory (make sure not to put it in the user sub dir).

 ## Instructions